marekpospieszny/TaskManager/README.md

 - save all changes in tasks to file while app is turned off,
 - make simple validations of provided data (for example if date format is as required).

-**Application allows users to provide predifined commands.
+**Application allows users to provide predefined commands.
 Each command will trigger specific action.**